 The Company will pay the entire expense of soliciting proxies on behalf of the Board for the Annual Meeting.
 In addition to solicitations by mail and via the Internet, certain directors, officers and employees of the Company (who will receive no compensation for their services other than their regular compensation) may solicit proxies by mail, telephone, email or personal interview.
 Banks, brokerage houses, custodians, nominees and other fiduciaries have been requested to forward proxy materials to the beneficial owners of shares held of record by them and such custodians will be reimbursed for their expenses.

-The Company has engaged MacKenzie Partners, Inc. ("MacKenzie") to solicit proxies from stockholders in connection with the Annual Meeting.
+The Company has engaged MacKenzie Partners, Inc. ("MacKenzie"), a proxy solicitation firm, to assist in the solicitation of proxies from stockholders in connection with the Annual Meeting for a fee of approximately \$[ ], plus reimbursement of expenses.